A complete guide to choosing the right restaurant CRM. See how top platforms support marketing, customer feedback, and table management.

 For restaurants, this boosts conversion rates by eliminating extra steps and builds richer guest profiles through automatic data capture.
 Plus, you can run targeted campaigns based on the data collected.
 It’s a powerful tool for venues that rely heavily on social media for discovery and conversion.

-Social media booking links: Direct booking links integrated into Instagram and Facebook let guests reserve tables straight from your social media bio, posts, or stories.
+Social media booking links: Direct booking links integrated into Instagram and Facebook enable guests to reserve tables directly from your social media bio, posts, or stories.
 This reduces friction and converts followers into paying customers faster.

 Social-to-CRM data capture: Automatically collect guest information from booking interactions on social media.
 This data helps build robust profiles and powers future marketing campaigns.

 Custom-branded booking widgets: Mobile-friendly widgets can be embedded on social platforms and websites.
-They match your restaurant’s branding and create a seamless booking experience.
+They align with your restaurant’s branding and provide a seamless booking experience.

 Pricing: 1.13/5